-Full-time employees are granted from ten to 25 days of vacation time per year depending on their years of service.
-Vacation earned during one year must be taken within the following year.
-The Executive Director is allowed to carry forward up to 50 days of vacation.
-Upon termination of employment, employees are compensated for the full value of all unused vacation pay.
 To comply with the City of Duluth earned sick and safe mandate, effective January 1, 2019, part-time employees accrue PTO at the start of their employment.
 The rate of accrual is based on longevity and ranges from 0.02 hours to 0.05 hours of earned PTO for every hour worked.
-Unused vacation and personal leave earned as of December 31, 2019, is estimated to be \$163,062 and is recognized as a liability in the financial statements.
+Unused vacation and personal leave earned as of December 31, 2020, is estimated to be \$78,981 and is recognized as a liability in the financial statements.

-The Executive Director's employment contract provides a benefit of six months of current salary upon termination.
-This has been accrued in the financial statements in the amount of \$63,003 as of December 31, 2019.
+The Executive Director's employment contract provided a benefit of six months of current salary (\$63,003) upon termination.
+This was paid out in 2020.
+As of December 31, 2020, the Executive Director position remains open and there was no liability.